icy-hacera/female-body-type-prediction/README.md

 ## 🎯 Project Goal

-The primary goal is to create a robust classification system that assigns a `Body_type` label (e.g., Hourglass, Rectangle, Triangle) to an individual based on their bust, waist, and hip measurements, along with derived ratios.
+The primary goal is to create a robust classification system that assigns a `Body_type` label (e.g., Hourglass, Rectangle, Triangle) to an individual based on their bust, waist, and hip measurements, along with other derived ratios.

 ---